🗡️

 Introduction

-In ConanJs we advocate for splitting the state in its atomic representation and use as much as possible and to if you need to combine/derive it.
+In ConanJs we advocate for splitting the state in its atomic representation and use as much as possible the default actions and to compose state if you need to combine/derive it.

 Point to Demo!
 TBC